 What Is the Difference Between CBD and THC?

 While CBD and THC are two of the most abundant hemp-derived cannabinoids, they are vastly different compounds.
-THC offers psychoactive, intoxicating effects, while CBD promotes a long list of wellness-boosting benefits.
+THC is known for its noticeable effects, while CBD is often used for wellness-supporting benefits.

-Within the last few years, exciting interest in hemp plants has led to a vibrant, budding CBD market—a market that jumped to $1.9 billion in 2022.[1]
-Now, many adults rely on a vast variety of hemp-based CBD products and THC products for a number of therapeutic and recreational benefits.
+Within the last few years, an exciting interest in hemp plants has led to a vibrant, budding CBD market—a market that jumped to $1.9 billion in 2022.[1]
+Now, many adults rely on a wide variety of hemp-based CBD products and THC products for several therapeutic and recreational benefits.

 Cannabis 101: Hemp vs. Marijuana